OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/payments.md

 # Payment methods

+`Payment methods` are presented to a customer during checkout.
+The customer can select

 ## Specifying payment instructions

 You can specify special payment instructions using Twig syntax in the `Instructions` field of